LATAM Airlines Perú Flight 2213

-LATAM Airlines Perú Flight 2213 was a scheduled domestic passenger flight in Peru from Lima to Juliaca.
-On 18 November 2022, the Airbus A320neo was taking off from Jorge Chávez International Airport when it collided with a fire engine that was crossing the runway, killing two firefighters and seriously injuring a third, who died of his injuries seven months later.
+LATAM Airlines Perú Flight 2213 was a scheduled domestic passenger flight originating from Jorge Chávez International Airport, Lima, Peru, to Inca Manco Cápac International Airport, Juliaca, Peru.
+On 18 November 2022, the Airbus A320neo collided with a fire engine during its takeoff roll, killing two firefighters and seriously injuring a third, who died of his injuries seven months later.
 Forty passengers and crew members were injured, 4 serious and 36 minor.
-The aircraft was substantially damaged and was written off, making it the first hull loss of the A320neo family.
+The aircraft was substantially damaged and was written off, marking it the first hull loss of the A320neo family.